linrongbin16/colorbox.nvim/README.md

 > [!NOTE]
 >
-> You can still use `colorscheme` command to change colorscheme.
+> You can still use `colorscheme` command to change the colorscheme.

 ## 🔧 Configuration